 In Slovakia, hiking and wildlife sighting go hand in hand.
 You don’t have to trek miles to spot foxes and brown bears.

-On my way back, down the mountain, Erik’s words came true when our paths crossed with Eliška, a stunning orange and white Slovakian wild fox, appears from nowhere.
-She stops just a few feet away, turns her face towards me, looks straight into my eyes, neither filled with fear nor aggression, just curiosity – before running away in the forest.
+On my way back, down the mountain, Erik’s words came true when our paths crossed with Eliška, a stunning orange and white Slovakian wild fox, who appeared from nowhere.
+She stops just a few feet away, turns her face towards me, and looks straight into my eyes, neither filled with fear nor aggression, just curiosity – before running away into the forest.
 That momentary eye-to-eye contact makes my heart skip a few beats and makes me realise how lucky I am to explore a country where nature and humans still coexist in perfect harmony.